meel-hd/lofi-engine/.github/pull_request_template.md

 ## Checklist
 - [ ] My changes are scoped and focused
 - [ ] Code follows existing style and conventions
-- [ ] Tests updated or added when needed
+- [ ] Tested my solution that it works as expected
 - [ ] Documentation updated if relevant